It Used To Be A River Town

 One of the oldest settlements in Beaver County, Georgetown was laid out on Jan 13, 1793 by Benoni Dawson who came from Montgomery County, MD, about 1780.
 Benoni Dawson had purchased two-hundred-twelve acres and forty-three perches of land from Robert D Dawson who had received it from the government of Pennsylvania for his service during the Revolutionary War.
 The patent number was P-15-269 and it was named “The Bone of Contention”.
 The deed can be found in Book E Page 244 at the Allegheny County Court House.
 Upon the establishment of Beaver Co, it was also recorded in the Office of Deeds for Beaver County Book A Page 162.
 Frances and John Finley also have an original copy of the deed for Georgetown.
 See endnote 1.

 In 1750, both VA and PA claimed land south of the Ohio River and west of the Youghiogheny River.
 George Washington was sent to the area in 1753 by the Gov Dinwiddie of Virginia to investigate the strength of the French and more importantly to keep Pennsylvanians from settling in their VA commonwealth land.
 At that time, the French claimed the land on the north side of the Ohio River.
 Georgetown was the center of this contention in its early history.
 The government of VA financed the survey of the western boundary of PA which was completed on Aug 23, 1785.
 Like the Mason Dixon Line, there were two surveyors: David Rittenhouse from PA and Andrew Ellicott from VA, but the boundary has become known historically as the Ellicott Line.
 Not only did the two commonwealths contest the ownership of Georgetown area, six counties within the commonwealth of PA governed the area over its first fifty years.
 According to the PA government view in 1750, the land which would become Georgetown was in Cumberland Co; in 1771 it was in Bedford Co; in 1773 Westmorland Co; in 1781 Washington Co; in 1788 Allegheny Co; and finally in 1800 Beaver Co was established.
 So depending on the date, Georgetown was governed by different authorities as settlers moved west.
-Property deeds were registered in different counties depending on te date of transfer.
+Property deeds were registered in different counties depending on the date of transfer.
+Nowhere were there so many diverse patents or other title claims as in Beaver County, whose land records began in 1803.

 Another little known but importance part of American history near Georgetown was the Point of Beginning.
 The Point of Beginning was associated with the Rittenhouse and Elliot survey marking the point of the western boundary of PA and the Northwest Territory.
 The point was directly across the river from Georgetown.
 This mark was the starting point for the survey of all US public land west including Alaska.
 The spot is also registered among our National Historic Landmarks.